 The rationale for doing the study was highlighted in the summary:

 “The effectiveness of screening colonoscopy in average-risk adults is uncertain, particularly for right colon cancer.”

 Really?
 I thought we settled that long ago.
-It turns out that the published evidence has established the effectiveness of sigmoidoscopy and fecal occult blood tests in reducing risk for colorectal cancer incidence and death, but solid evidence for the effectiveness of the much more expensive and invasive screening colonoscopy “is limited” when is comes to people who are average-risk for the disease.
+It turns out that the published evidence has established the effectiveness of sigmoidoscopy and fecal occult blood tests in reducing the risk of colorectal cancer (CRC) incidence and death, but solid evidence for the effectiveness of the much more expensive and invasive screening colonoscopy “is limited” when is comes to people who are average risk for the disease.
 This led a team of researchers led by Clyde A. Doubeni, MD, MPH at the University of Pennsylvania Perelman School of Medicine to design and carry out a case-control study of more than 1000 average risk adults.

-The researchers sliced and diced the data to determine whether the presumed quality of the colonoscopy (good prep or gastroenterologist-performed) made a difference – and it did not.
+The researchers sliced and diced the data to determine whether the presumed quality of the colonoscopy (good prep or gastroenterologist-performed) made a difference, but it did not.

-Their conclusion was that screening colonoscopy in averagerisk indivudals is associated twith a large reduction in new-onset, late stage colorectal cancer in both the right and the left colon.
+Their conclusion was that screening colonoscopy in average-risk individuals is associated with a large reduction in new-onset, late stage colorectal cancer in both the right and the left colon.
 This is very good to know before I undergo my own screening colonoscopy.

 They also conclude that screening sigmoidoscopy reduced the risk for left-sided colorectal cancer, but had a statistically nonsignificant effect on risk for right-sided, late state colon cancer.

 There are of course limitations to the study (small numbers of people who were screened, the lack of clarity about whether the test was truly for screening or to evaluate symptoms), but overall, it does seem that this study supports the use of screening colonoscopy to reduce late-stage CRC diagnoses.